Jon-Ivar Nygård: 2022

 In a press release in June, the Ministry of Transport asked for inputs regarding the reduction of road companies in the country.
 Nygård clarified that this would include the status of the government owned road company, Nye Veier AS.
 He stated: "Several major changes have been made to the organization of the road area, in particular the closure of (what was previously called) Sam's road administration and the establishment of Nye Veier".
 He went on to say: "We are concerned with avoiding fragmented professional environments, increased costs and less coherent development.
 The Hurdal platform says that we will investigate - that is because we actually want to assess how we can best move forward to achieve the goals for the road sector".
 He also noted that if the government had considered reversing Nye Veier's status, they would have done so.

 On 6 July, he announced that the Ministry of Transport would be commencing a three step mapping plan for the railway industry after summer.
 The priority for the mapping is to find challenges within the railway industry and the shares responsibilities between the Ministry, the Railway Directorate and Bane NOR.
 Nygård emphasised that the government had high ambitions for the railway sector, and a goal to increase passenger and goods services.

 On 15 August, Nygård visited Gudbrandsdalen following the collapse of the Tretten Bridge.
 While visiting the site of the collapse, he said: "A bridge collapse like this is a significant event, as we cannot currently understand why it has happened and in that sense it is quite worrying".
 He also called for an external investigation of the collapse and an inspection of other wooden bridges.
 Aud M. Riseng, Innlandet county's chief of transport, assured that they would be inspecting other wooden bridges, but not necessarily close them unless necessary.

 On 9 September, Nygård confirmed that he would take the initiative to seek an evaluation of the possibility of merging Vy and Flytoget.
 He argued that the initiative was in line with the Hurdal platform, which sought to evaluate whether or not Norway should have one or two state owned rail companies.

 On 27 September, Nygård expressed that the National Transport Plan (NTP, nasjonal transportplan) would be unrealistic, and that planned transport projects would be put on hold.
 He didn't specify which projects would be affected, as this would be revealed in the state budget for 2023.

 On 19 November, Governing Mayor of Oslo Raymond Johansen and City Commissioner Sirin Stav called on the government to scrap several road projects around the capital, including transforming some streets into "environmental streets".
-In response, Nygård stated that the professional services would be imposed to include climate measures as a criterium.
+In response, Nygård stated that the professional services would be imposed to include climate measures as a criterion.
 He also emphasised how much is being done to make the Norwegian transport sector as environmentally friendly as possible.